Studio vs 1-Bedroom Phuket Condo: Which Earns More in 2026?

 | Review quality tendency | Variable | Slightly higher |

-Which Earns More in Absolute Terms?
+Which Earns More in Absolute Dollar Terms?

 Gross yield percentage favours studios.
-But gross revenue — the actual dollar amount going through the property — is higher for 1-bedrooms.
-On a standard Bang Tao property, a 1-bedroom might generate $24,000–$28,000 in gross revenue vs. $17,000–$21,000 for a studio.
+Gross revenue, actual dollars through the property, is higher for 1-bedrooms.
+On standard Bang Tao inventory, a 1-bedroom might generate $24,000-$28,000 gross vs $17,000-$21,000 for a studio.

-Low Season Resilience
+Low Season Resilience and Capital Appreciation

 Exit and Resale Liquidity

-A studio appeals to investors (buy-to-rent) and some first-time buyers.
-A 1-bedroom appeals to investors, first-time buyers, lifestyle buyers, semi-permanent residents, retirees, and families.
-The difference in addressable market size is roughly 2–3x.
+1-bedrooms have a significantly wider resale buyer pool.
+A studio appeals mainly to investors.
+A 1-bedroom appeals to investors, first-time buyers, lifestyle buyers, semi-permanent residents, retirees, and families, roughly 2-3x the addressable market.

 | Exit Factor | Studio | 1-Bedroom |